toastdeini/Wikipedia-article-quality/README.md

 Even before tuning hyperparamaters, we are seeing improvements from the `DummyClassifier`'s accuracy and F1 scores.
 This is a good sign, but hardly the end of the road.

 Despite its less impressive performance when predicting on a TF-IDF vectorized array, the multinomial naive Bayes classifier was associated with the lowest fitting/scoring time of all the untuned algorithms, without a significant compromise in accuracy.
-For this reason, the `MultinomialNB` classifier will be further explored in the modeling process.
+For this reason, the `MultinomialNB` classifier's hyperparameters were tuned until its cross-validation metrics were comparable (though still somewhat inferior) to those of a `RandomForestClassifier`, with accuracy and F1 scores in the range of `0.90 - 0.93`.

+Algorithms using **gradient boosted trees** proved most effective in accurately classifying the data.

 ### Final Model (for Testing and Deployment)

 - [XGBoost](https://xgboost.readthedocs.io/en/stable/) documentation

+TF-IDF vectorization might be a preferable approach to preprocessing as the volume (and diversity) of training data increases.

-The final model was also **deployed as  a Streamlit application**, which you can test [here](https://share.streamlit.io/toastdeini/wikipedia-article-quality/main/app_testing.py).
+The final model was also **incorporated into  a Streamlit application**, which, though it was unable to be deployed for public usage, looked something like [this](link.ext).

 ## Results